TheResonators/DevEnv/README.md

-# Development Environment For the resonators platform
+# Development Environment For The Resonators Platform